RavenGrappling/RavenGrappling.github.io/faq.md

         <div class="accordion-body">
           <p>
             No. We strongly believe in having transparent and flexible options.
             Life can be unpredictable and we understand that.
-We allow members to pause, cancel and modify their memberships.
+We allow our members to pause, cancel and modify their memberships as needed.
           </p>
         </div>
       </div>